Tonsils and adenoids

 - Be with your child as much as possible before and after the surgery.

 - Tell him/her to expect a sore throat after surgery, and that medicines will be used to help the soreness.
+We generally recommend a soft and chilled diet like cold Jello, yoghurt or ice cream.

 - Reassure your child that the operation does not remove any important parts of the body, and that he/she will not look any different afterward.